 How is an Employee Classified as an Independent Contractor in Charlotte?

 An employer is responsible for classifying an employee as an independent contractor.
-The classification can happen either when the person is hired or any time during their employment.
-Any time an employer classifies an employee as an independent contractor, it is called a misclassification.
+The classification can happen either when the person is hired or at any time during their employment.
+Any time an employer classifies an employee as an independent contractor, it is called misclassification.